-The purpose of this booklet is to outline the admission procedures for prospective students aiming to join Kendrick School in September 2024 as a Year 7 student.
+The purpose of this booklet is to outline the admission procedures for prospective students aiming to join Kendrick School in September 2026 as a Year 7 student.

-Parents are advised to read this document carefully prior to making an application on behalf of their daughter so that they fully understand the steps they must take and are aware of the key dates in the process.
+Parents are advised to read this document carefully prior to making an application on behalf of their child so that they fully understand the steps they must take and are aware of the key dates in the process.

 A printed version of this guide is available to collect from our Reception in East Street (opening hours 8am to 5pm provided the school is open).
+Please email admissions@kendrick.reading.sch.uk to request a copy for collection.